Does yoga promote mental health?

 Is yoga safe?

 Yoga practice is generally safe.
 It doesn’t have side effects associated with it.
-However, yoga can cause injuries like strains and sprains.
+However, yoga can cause injuries like strains and sprains, especially when participants don't practice the right forms or use the right body postures.
 People with pre-existing health conditions or poor techniques are more prone to injuries during yoga.

 Also, older adults need to be more careful when doing yoga.
 Because they have lower bone density and muscle strength, they have a higher risk of sustaining injuries while doing yoga compared to younger people.